 Welcome to the twenty-third week of my Tuesday's Truths series!
 Today also happens to be the tenth day of the twelve days of Christmas!
 And, if you are familiar with the song known as The Twelve Days Of Christmas, dear reader, then you probably recall that on the tenth day of Christmas, someone's true love gave to them these gifts: ten piper's piping, nine drummer's drumming, eight maids-a-milking, seven swans a swimming, six geese a laying, five golden rings, four birds a calling (or a colling or a coaling), as well as the gifts of three french hens, two turtle doves, and a partridge in a pear tree.

 The photos (respectively) atop this blog entry feature a group photo-op of a piper piping with other members of his orchestra; as well as a solo photo-op.
 You can see he, as well as his fellow musicians, are made up from re-purposed parts of Christmas trees.
-(Btw, I've indicated "my" piper piping by affixing an arrow to the image.
+(Please note I've indicated "my" piper piping by affixing an arrow to the image.
 It's the arrow on the right that is directed towards him.
 The arrow at the left of this image indicates the drummer within this orchestra.
 He was also featured in yesterday's entry here on Blogger.)